Stories from Coventry

 The Box, Fargo Village, Coventry CV1 5ED

-‘Connecting Place, Culture, Research and Impact − Stories from Coventry’ is the first in a series of three roundtables.
-The event was organised by the University of Warwick.
+‘Connecting Place, Culture, Research and Impact − Stories from Coventry’ was a roundtable event organised by the University of Warwick.